martinlackner/abcvoting/paper/paper.md

 # Statement of need

-In the last years, approval-based committee voting has become an increasingly active topic of research within the artificial intelligence community (in particular its subfield *computational social choice*).
+In the last years, committee voting (also known as multi-winner voting) has become an increasingly active topic of research within the artificial intelligence community (in particular its subfield *computational social choice*).
 While originally most of the research on this topic has been of theoretical nature,